Implied repeal: United Kingdom

 In the 2002 English case Thoburn v Sunderland City Council (the so-called "Metric Martyrs" case), Lord Justice Laws held that some constitutionally significant statutes hold a higher status in UK law and are not subject to the doctrine of implied repeal.
 The case specifically dealt with s.2(2) of the European Communities Act, but in his judgment Lord Justice Laws also held the view that the Parliament Acts and the Human Rights Act are "constitutional statutes" and in his opinion may not be subject to the doctrine of implied repeal.

 A decade later in 2012, in a case before the United Kingdom Supreme Court, BH v The Lord Advocate (Scotland), Lord Hope held that "the Scotland Act can only be expressly repealed; it cannot be impliedly repealed; that is because of its 'fundamental constitutional nature'."

 United States

 Under United States law, "implied repeal" is a disfavored doctrine.
 That is, if a court can reconcile the two statutes with any reasonable interpretation, that interpretation is preferred to one that treats the earlier statute as invalidated by the later one.

+The Wisconsin Supreme Court ruled in July 2025 that an 1849 law, that stated the killing of a fetus was manslaughter and thusly interpreted by anti-abortion advocates to outlaw abortion upon the overturning of Roe v.
+Wade via Dobbs v.
+Jackson in 2022, was "impliedly repealed".
+Among the cases cited by the majority in the 2025 ruling was a 1994 Wisconsin Supreme Court ruling that found the 1849 law only applied when the fetus died as an indirect result of an assault upon the pregnant person.